-Patients who want to see their medical records must simply show identification to the health care institution that has the records.
-Other people who request access to a patient’s medical records (such as the parent of a child under 18, someone acting on behalf of a patient, an heir, or a family member) must also show identification.
-In addition, however, they must give a reason for the request and show how they are connected to the patient.
+Patients who want to see their medical records must apply in writing to the health care institution that has the records.
+They must include proof of their identity.
+When another person (such as the parent of a child under 18, someone acting on behalf of a patient, an heir, or a family member) requests access to a patient’s medical records, they must also apply in writing and include proof of identity.
+In addition, however, they must provide a reason for the request and show how they are connected to the patient.

 In a Public Health Care Institution

 In a public health care institution, the request for access must be in writing and signed by the person who wants the information.